-For ferrets: Do not use the veterinary medicinal product for large cats (0.8 ml) or for dogs (any size).
+For ferrets: Do not use Advocate for large cats (0.8 ml) or Advocate for dogs (any size).

-For dogs, the corresponding veterinary medicinal product, which contains 100 mg/ml imidacloprid and 25 mg/ml moxidectin, must be used.
+Do not use in dogs.
+Instead, the corresponding "Advocate for dog" product, which contains 100 mg/ml imidacloprid and 25 mg/ml moxidectin, must be used for dogs.